terramate-io/terramate/docs/cli/cmdline/run.md

 ## Overview

 The `terramate run` command executes **any command** in all or a subset of stacks honoring the defined [order of execution](../orchestration/index.md).
-Commands can be executed seuqentially or in parallel.
+Commands can be executed sequentially or in parallel.

 When running commands you can filter for a specific subset of stacks such as:

-- Stacks that have changed in th current branch or since the last merge (git-based filtering).
+- Stacks that have changed in the current branch or since the last merge (git-based filtering).
 - Stacks with or without specific tags set in configuration.
 - Stacks in a subtree of the repository.
 - Stacks with a specific health status as known by Terramate Cloud, e.g. `drifted` or `failed` stacks.